WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

 The WebUI will automatically redirect users to a login page if there is no valid Determined session established on that browser.
 After logging in, the user will be redirected to the URL they initially attempted to access.

 ### CLI
-Before using the CLI(Command Line Interface), you may need to recite some basics: [[Basics]](http://10.0.1.67:3000/Cluster_User_Group/cluster-user-guide/wiki/Basics)

-In the CLI, the user login subcommand can be used to authenticate a user:
+Once you have managed to login the cluster, the *Determined AI* user login subcommand can be used to authenticate a user:

     det user login <username>